Nursing Specialist Year Programs

 A 52-week structured clinical program is offered in a choice of specialised nursing areas including Cardiac, Surgical, Neurology, Cancer, Community Nursing, Perioperative and Renal Nursing.
 These programs provide Grade 2 Registered Nurses with the opportunity to explore a specialist area of nursing within a supported clinical program.

 Clinical support and assessment is undertaken by experienced nursing staff and/or Clinical Nurse Educators.
-The Clinical Nurse Educator will meet will meet with the specialist nurse on a regular, scheduled basis to review completion of clinical hurdles, review learning needs and clinical experience.
+The Clinical Nurse Educator will meet will meet with the specialist nurse on a regular, scheduled basis to review the completion of clinical hurdles, review learning needs and clinical experience.
 A Preceptorship program is in place.

 Clinical assessments comprise 50% of the program and include completion of clinical hurdle assessments; setting clinical objectives; and clinical progress appraisals.
 Appraisals will be conducted at regular intervals throughout the year.

-On successful completion of this 52-week program, a hospital certificate will be awarded and participants can apply for advanced standing toward tertiary study.
+On successful completion of this 52-week program, a hospital certificate will be awarded and participants can apply for advanced standing toward the tertiary study.